davejacobs/mint/README.md

 mint publish Document.md
 ```

 This creates `Document.html` in your current directory with beautiful default styling.
+The styles
+are inlined by default, so you can send your document to anyone you'd like, and they'll see the
+same thing.

 ## Usage